greesh02/Smart-parking-system/README.md

 ---

 ## 🧩 Problem Statement
-- Parking congestion remains a major issue in metropolitan areas, leading to wasted time, fuel, and frustration.
+- Parking is a persistent challenge in urban areas, leading to congestion and fuel waste.
-- Vehicles circling in search of vacant spots increase **traffic congestion** and **pollution**.
-- Manual monitoring and static systems fail to adapt dynamically.
-- Lack of intelligent anomaly detection (e.g., faulty cameras, misidentified vehicles) limits system reliability.
+- Drivers often struggle to find available parking spaces, increasing traffic and pollution.
+- Existing systems provide static or inaccurate data that fails to reflect real-time parking availability.
+- There is a need for a **scalable, intelligent, and automated** parking monitoring system.

 ---

 ## 💡 Solution Proposed
-- **ESP32-CAM modules** capture real-time parking images.
+- **ESP32-CAM modules** are deployed in parking areas to stream real-time images.
-- **Raspberry Pi servers** run YOLO-based vehicle detection locally.
+- A **Raspberry Pi** acts as a decentralized processing node for local image computation.
+- **YOLO-based object detection** identifies occupied slots.
-- Processed data is sent to a **cloud-hosted microservice ecosystem** via Kafka.
+- Processed data flows through **Kafka** to microservices that manage cloud data updates.
-- A **multimodal LLM (vision + text)** evaluates visual + contextual inputs for **anomaly detection** — identifying issues such as misclassified slots, obstructed cameras, or inconsistent data trends.
+- A **multimodal LLM** interprets visual and textual data to generate **natural-language summaries and vacant slots info** utilizing the info obtained from the YOLO.
-- The **Angular web portal** shows real-time parking availability and system health to users.
+- The **Angular web application** displays current slot availability and summaries.

 ---

 ## 🧱 Segments Involved
-- **Edge Computing:** Raspberry Pi devices for on-site processing and transmission.
+- **Edge Computing:** Raspberry Pi for localized image analysis and networking.
-- **IoT Layer:** ESP32-CAM modules for live video/image capture.
+- **IoT Layer:** ESP32-CAM modules for live data capture.
-- **Cloud & AI Layer:** Python + Spring Boot microservices with LLM reasoning.
+- **Cloud Layer:** Spring Boot and Python microservices for computation and storage.
+- **AI Layer:** LLM reasoning for intelligent interpretation and reporting.
-- **Frontend Layer:** Angular-based dashboard with Google Maps visualization.
+- **Frontend Layer:** Angular dashboard with live updates and visual data.

 ---